kikofernandez/programmingfightclub/chapters/recap.md

 ### Interfaces

+**TODO: missing default methods and static methods in interfaces (they can have implementations!)**

-Interfaces declare a contract of the expected behaviour of the classes that implement the interface.
+Interfaces declare a contract of the expected behaviour of classes that implement the interface.
 An interface *merely* defines methods.
 Classes that would like to be compatible with the interface need to implement those methods.
 The real purpose of interfaces is to enable polymorphism, e.g. being able to call methods